-The H-1B visa is a pillar for businesses wishing to bring in foreign workers into the USA, and similar the H1-B visa is a cornerstone of GetMeAVisa, with many of our clients wishing to work inside the United States of America.
-The H-1B visa is issued to those who work in specialized occupations and professions; this would include but not be limited to: accountants, architects, computer specialists, doctors of medicine, engineers, lawyers, specialist nurses, professors/teachers and scientists.
+The H-1B visa is a pillar for businesses wishing to bring in foreign workers into the USA, and similar to the H1-B visa is a cornerstone of GetMeAVisa, with many of our clients wishing to work inside the United States of America.
+The H-1B visa is issued to those who work in specialized occupations and professions; this would include but not be limited to accountants, architects, computer specialists, doctors of medicine, engineers, lawyers, specialist nurses, professors/teachers, and scientists.
 The position applied for must usually require a bachelor’s or higher degree or equivalent experience; H1-B applications by those without a degree are subject to greater scrutiny and are much more difficult to obtain.
-It is highly recommend that with or without a degree, you contact GetMeAVisa for assistance on your application.
+It is highly recommended that with or without a degree, you contact GetMeAVisa for assistance on your application.

-If you are running your own business or wish to transfer key management or person’s of specialized knowledge within your company operating in your home country to a branch inside the USA, please instead consider the L-1 Visa category.
+If you are running your own business or wish to transfer key management or persons of specialized knowledge within your company operating in your home country to a branch inside the USA, please instead consider the L-1 Visa category.